 Common reasons why the water in your sink won’t drain:

-3. Why Is My Sink Water Cloudy/White?
+3. Why Is the Water from My Sink So Cloudy?

-4. Why Is My Sink Leaking/Dripping?
+4. Why Won't My Sink Stop Leaking?

 5. Why Is My Sink Water Brown?